salilab/conda-recipes/imp/README.md

 ## Building for Python 3

 Download `conda_build_config.yaml` from the [conda-forge-pinning-feedstock](https://github.com/conda-forge/conda-forge-pinning-feedstock/blob/master/recipe/conda_build_config.yaml)
 and put in the home directory.
-Edit the `python:`, `python_impl:` and `numpy:` sections to only include the Python versions desired (we generally build for the two latest Python versions).
+Edit the `python:` and `is_python_min:` and sections to only include the Python versions desired (we generally build for the two latest Python versions).

 If the conda-forge IMP package has any migrations applied